wilds/angular-schema-form-dynamic-select/README.md

 \#develop is not recommended for production, but perhaps you want to use stuff from the next version in development.

+You can also use npm:

+    npm i angular-schema-form-dynamic-select

 # Usage